raspberrypilearning/butterfly-garden/en/step_4.md

 ## Challenge: Add another butterfly

 Duplicate Butterfly 2 to create Butterfly 3.
-Use what you have learned to give this butterfly a different colour and make it fly in a different pattern to the others.
+Use what you have learned to make this butterfly different to the others.

+Change the colour of the butterfly's wings by editting its costume with the Fill tool.

 Make your butterfly fly in a different direction.
 What happens if you choose a negative number?